All you need to know for an exciting and rewarding Hackathon. Reach out with questions, feedback or for support: info[at]opendata.ch.

 What happens to the results of the Hackathon?

-The following conditions apply to works created at our hackathons:
+The following conditions apply to works created at our Hackathons:

 No transfer of rights | everyone retains the rights to anything he or she has created.
 It is up to the Hackathon teams to collaborate with challenge owners to continue their work.